cardano-foundation/CIPs/CIP-????/README.md

 -   A metadata oracle can be assigned for a given policy ID.
--   For a policy with a metadata oracle assigned, the metadata oracle can post CIP-???? updates to add, remove, or modify any fields of the token’s CIP-25 metadata, without needing to mint or burn any tokens in the metadata update transactions.
+-   For a policy with a metadata oracle assigned, the metadata oracle can post CIP-86 updates to add, remove, or modify any fields of the token’s CIP-25 metadata, without needing to mint or burn any tokens in the metadata update transactions.
--   The current metadata for a token can be deterministically reconstructed by starting from the latest CIP-25 update to the token, and applying the subsequent CIP-???? metadata updates in ascending blockchain transaction order.
+-   The current metadata for a token can be deterministically reconstructed by starting from the latest CIP-25 update to the token, and applying the subsequent CIP-86 metadata updates in ascending blockchain transaction order.

-Both CIP-25 and CIP-???? updates affect the token metadata:
+Both CIP-25 and CIP-86 updates affect the token metadata:

 -   A CIP-25 update removes all fields in the current metadata state and replaces them with a new complete definition of the metadata state.
--   A CIP-???? update selectively adds, removes, or modifies fields relative to the current metadata state.
+-   A CIP-86 update selectively adds, removes, or modifies fields relative to the current metadata state.
-It does not apply to any asset class that has not had tokens previously minted or any asset class that has not had CIP-25 metadata previously defined, before the CIP-???? update.
+It does not apply to any asset class that has not had tokens previously minted or any asset class that has not had CIP-25 metadata previously defined, before the CIP-86 update.

-However, we recommend that CIP-???? adopters use the new metadata update mechanism exclusively to manage all updates to their token metadata after the initial CIP-25 metadata is set.
+However, we recommend that CIP-86 adopters use the new metadata update mechanism exclusively to manage all updates to their token metadata after the initial CIP-25 metadata is set.

-Our proposal only affects the `????` top-level CBOR tag of the metadata field in Cardano transactions.
+Our proposal only affects the `86` top-level CBOR tag of the metadata field in Cardano transactions.
-(Note: we’re using `????` as a stand-in for the CIP number that will eventually be assigned to this proposal.)
+(Note: we’re using `86` as a stand-in for the CIP number that will eventually be assigned to this proposal.)

 ### Assigning a metadata oracle for a token policy ID